Pavinberg/calpy/README.md

 [CALPUFF](http://www.src.com) is an advanced non-steady-state meteorological and air quality modeling system.
 Since its parameter file INP file (suffixed with ".inp") is old, ill-designed and hard to use, this python module provides functions to manage the INP file of CALPUFF model.
 This module needs python >= 3.6.

 The main idea is to use a class called `InpGroup` to operate the parameters by its methods.
 In the example below you will see operations like setting directory path, setting species information, setting source information and so on.
-In fact these operations just save the information into the data structure contained in the InpGroup class.
+In fact these operations just save the information into the data structure contained in the `InpGroup` class.
 When you call `calpy.run_calpuff` function, it will output all the parameters to a file called `calpuff.inp` and run the `calpuff.exe` in the `exe/` directory.

 The information is set in the csv files in `data/` directory.
 As long as you set them right, `calpy` will do the things left, e.g. setting number of species and sources.
-If you need to do multiple tasks, you can create a sub-directory in `data/` just like the example below, where I use a `data/winter/` directory to place all the data files and set this prefix by InpGroup.set_data_dir("data/winter").
+If you need to do multiple tasks, you can create a sub-directory in `data/` just like the example below, where I use a `data/winter/` directory to place all the data files and set this prefix by `InpGroup.set_data_dir("data/winter/")`.
 See code below for details.

 Before using the module, you need to place your `calpuff.exe` into the `exe/` directory and `calmet.dat` into the `data/winter/` directory.